 Making child pornography

-(1) Every person who makes, prints, publishes, or possesses for the purpose of publication any child pornography is guilty of
+(1) Every person who makes, prints, publishes, or possesses for publication any child pornography is guilty of

 (a) an indictable offence and liable to imprisonment for a term not exceeding ten years and to a minimum punishment of imprisonment for a term of one year; or